i18nexus/next-i18n-router/README.md

 For a full walkthrough on using `react-intl` with `next-i18n-router` (plus Google Translate/DeepL integration), see [this tutorial](https://i18nexus.com/tutorials/nextjs/react-intl).

 You can also find an example project [here](https://github.com/i18nexus/next-i18n-router/tree/main/examples/react-intl-example).

+## react-i18next

+If you use `i18next`, you can now use either `next-i18next` or `react-i18next` with the App Router. `next-i18next` previously only worked with the Pages Router, but it recently added App Router support in 2026.
+If you want to use `next-i18next`, see [this `next-i18next` App Router tutorial](https://i18nexus.com/tutorials/nextjs/next-i18next-app-router). `next-i18n-router` is not needed for that setup.

+If you're interested in using `react-i18next` directly instead, see [this tutorial](https://i18nexus.com/tutorials/nextjs/react-i18next).

+You can also find an example project [here](https://github.com/i18nexus/next-i18n-router/tree/main/examples/i18next-example).

 # FAQ